lazyhacker/wator/README.md

 ## Running

-To run wator just run the `wator` binary that is built.
+To run wator just run the `wator` binary that is built or `go run lazyhaker.dev/wator`.

 ```
 Usage: